Mitt Romney: College, France mission, marriage, and children

 At culturally conservative BYU, Romney remained separated from much of the upheaval of that era.
 He became president of the Cougar Club booster organization and showed a newfound discipline in his studies.
 During his senior year, he took a leave of absence to work as driver and advance man for his mother's unsuccessful U.S. Senate campaign; together, they visited all 83 Michigan counties.
 Romney graduated from BYU in 1971 with a Bachelor of Arts degree in English and a 3.97 GPA.
 He gave commencement addresses to both the College of Humanities and the whole of BYU.

 The Romneys' first son, Taggart, was born in 1970 while they were undergraduates at BYU and living in a basement apartment.
 Their son Matthew was born in 1971 and Joshua in 1975.
 Benjamin (1978) and Craig (1981) were born after Romney had begun his career.

-Romney wanted to pursue a business career, but his father advised him that a law degree would be valuable to his career even if he never practiced law.
+Romney wanted to pursue a business career, but his father advised him that a Juris Doctor degree would be valuable to his career even if he never practiced law.
 As a result, he enrolled in the recently created four-year joint Juris Doctor/Master of Business Administration program coordinated between Harvard Law School and Harvard Business School.
 He readily adapted to the business school's pragmatic, data-driven case study method of teaching.
 Living in a Belmont, Massachusetts, house with Ann and their two children, his social experience differed from that of most of his classmates.
 He was nonideological and did not involve himself in the political issues of the day.
 Romney graduated from Harvard in 1975.
 He was named a Baker Scholar for graduating in the top 5% of his business school class and received his Juris Doctor degree cum laude for ranking in the top third of his law school class.